sepnyc/pd-javascript/session-1/lesson-plan.md

 - iteration
 - variables
 - functions
-- types
+- data types

 ##### Outline

 - Introduction, overview of sessions, questions
 - Show an example of JavaScript in the "wild" (Twitter: posting tweets, following)
+- Explore core features of JavaScript language: data types, conditionals, iteration
 - Analyze a basic JavaScript program: what is its purpose, how do we use it, how is it implemented?
-- Define project for the day: grade calculator (input series of grades, calculate average with letter grade)
-- Work through project together in small steps, discussing errors as they arise
 - Conclusion, final questions

 ## Lesson